 A supplier quality agreement is a legally binding agreement that outlines the responsibilities of the contract manufacturer, focusing on quality outcomes and regulatory compliance of manufactured products.
 These agreements are becoming more common in contract manufacturing because they give companies a way to ensure supplier quality and demonstrate regulatory compliance to government agencies.

-Your QMS is what gives you the visibility to see that contract manufacturers meet your company’s quality standards, also giving you a framework to enforce the agreement.
+Your EQMS is what gives you the visibility to see that contract manufacturers meet your company’s quality standards, also giving you a framework to enforce the agreement.
 Now let’s look at the tools you’ll use to evaluate contract manufacturers.